yul154/Summary-and-Interviews/Spring.md

 Dependency Injection, an aspect of Inversion of Control (IoC), is a general concept stating that you do not create your objects manually but instead describe how they should be created.
 An IoC container will instantiate required classes if needed.

+## What is IOC
+* In Tight Coupling the dependent class takes the responsibility of creating its dependency.
+Whereas, in Loose Coupling, we use @Autowired annotation over the dependency class (or reference) and Spring takes control of creating the instance and injects the dependency.

 ## What is Tight Coupling?
 What is Loose Coupling?

 * When a class (ClassA) is dependent on another class’s object (ClassB), then we say ClassA is "tightly" Coupled with ClassB
 * Loose Coupling removes the dependency of an object (ClassB) on a class (ClassA).
 Loose Coupling is approached by creating an interface and a setter & getter method, or by using a constructor which takes the interface object.

 ## What is bean in Spring and how to inject beans in Spring
-* The Spring Beans are Java Objects that are initialized by the Spring IoC container.
+* A bean is an object that is instantiated, assembled, and otherwise managed by a Spring IoC container
 1. Setter Injection
 2. Constructor Injection
 3. Field Injection